knative/docs/docs/serving/autoscaling/autoscaling-concepts.md

 ### Horizontal Pod Autoscaler (HPA)

-* Not part of the Knative Serving core, and must be enabled after.
+* Not part of the Knative Serving core, and you must install Knative Serving first.
 * Does not support scale to zero functionality.
 * Supports CPU-based autoscaling.